 Wherever you buy your tickets, be sure to download the Tokyo Disney app for ease of entry, as well as actual navigation of the resort and its facilities.
 You’ll also need the app to make reservations for restaurants and attractions.

 How much are Tokyo Disney annual passes?

-Due to COVID restrictions most passes like the Starlight Pass, Multiple Day Pass, and Annual Passes that offer discounts have been discontinued until further notice.
+Most passes like the Starlight Pass, Multiple Day Pass, and Annual Passes that offer discounts have been discontinued until further notice.
 There haven’t been any updates on whether or not they will be available again in the future.